seatable/seatable-admin-docs/docs/installation/basic-setup.md

 !!! success "Installation made easy"

-    Most commands that are required to install a SeaTable Server are provided in a way, that you can just simply copy and paste the commands into your command line.
-Use the (:material-content-copy:) icon at the top-right of the code boxes.
+    Most commands in this manual are provided in a way that you can copy and paste them into your command line.
+Simply click the (:material-content-copy:) icon in the top-right corner of the code boxes to copy the commands to the clipboard.

 ## Install basic tools

-The following command installs basic tools that are used in the following manual.
-Usually all these tools are already installed on your linux server.
+First things first, open a root shell on your server and install some basic tools that you'll need.
+Usually all these tools are already installed on your Linux server.

 ```bash
 apt update && \